dotmpe/nodejs-express-socketio-seed/ReadMe.rst

       layout into the picture.

   f_clientbuild [*]_
-    - Want to build lazy-loading, fully packaged client.
-      Need build-system, code and style compilers.
-    - Testing Grunt.
+    - Testing Grunt or Delinting.
-    - Got some require.js build running which I like.
+    - Found r.js optimizer a bit tempramental.
+So using require.js at client side only.
-    - Removed modulr but may want to do lazy eval later again.
+    - Removed modulr, but may want to do lazy eval later again.
-    - Started express-client to experiment with metadata driven pages, and to think some specific types resources display and navigate.
+    - Started jade-requirejs-client to experiment with metadata driven pages, and to think some about resource representations and navigation.
+    - TODO: stylus compiler.

   f_ext
     - Get an extension framework going at the backend with plugin modules.